monopi/bittrexBot/README.md

 ## Configuration

-#### Note: An api key will need to be created with "Trade Market" permissions
+#### Note: An api key will need to be created with "Trade Limit" permissions

 * apiKey - api key
 * apiSecret - api key secret